 While anyone can have a civil union, it was originally created to allow same-sex couples to officially promise to live together and respect their rights and obligations (please note that since 2005 same-sex marriages are recognised in Quebec, so same-sex couples are not restricted to get civil unions as they can get married).

-Everyone has the fundamental freedom of THOUGHT, BELIEF, OPINION and EXPRESSION.
-Sect 2(b) of the Canadian Charter.
+Everyone has the fundamental freedoms of THOUGHT, BELIEF, OPINION and EXPRESSION (section 2 b) of the Canadian Charter of Rights and Freedoms).

-The Civil Code of Quebec (CCQ) establishes that both spouses have the same RIGHTS and OBLIGATIONS which include:
+The Civil Code of Quebec (CCQ) establishes that spouses in a civil union have the same RIGHTS and OBLIGATIONS towards each other, which are:

-- RESPECT, FIDELITY, SUPPORT AND ASSISTANCE (but note that you are not breaking the law by living apart from your spouse)CCQ 521.6
+- Respect, fidelity, support and assistance (but note that you are not breaking the law by living apart from your spouse) CCQ 521.6

-- MANAGE TOGETHER all family affairs, including parental authority and the choice of the family residence CCQ 521.6
+- Manage together all family affairs, including parental authority and the choice of the family residence CCQ 521.6

-- HOUSEHOLD EXPENSES ARE TO BE SHARED PROPORTIONALLY TO YOUR MEANS, which means that if your spouse makes a lot more money than you in his job, he could be obliged to pay more for the family groceries CCQ 521.6
+- Household expenses are to be shared proportionally to your means, which means that if your spouse makes a lot more money than you in his job, he could be obliged to pay more for the family groceries CCQ 521.6

-- BOTH ARE EQUALLY RESPONSIBLE FOR THE DEBTS that the other person owes if they are related to family expenses, which means that if you go into debt for buying a new family fridge, both you and your spouse are responsible for paying back the debt CCQ 521.6
+- Both are equally responsible for the debts that the other person owes if they are related to family expenses, which means that if you go into debt for buying a new family fridge, both you and your spouse are responsible for paying back the debt CCQ 521.6

 As in the case of marriage, the future spouses may choose one of the two civil union regimes: “partnership of acquests” or “separation as to property.”
 Spouses who do not choose a specific regime are automatically governed by the regime of “partnership of acquests.”